tellytv/telly/README.md

 #### Customizing the configuration file

-If need to edit the configuration file directly for some reason use the variable `-e PERSISTENCE=true` so the file won't be overwritten.
-See how [here](https://github.com/tellytv/telly/wiki/Running-Telly%3A-Config-File)
+The docker command above will overwrite your config file if one exists.
+If you have edited the configuration file directly for some reason and do not want that to happen use the variable `-e PERSISTENCE=true` so the file won't be overwritten.

+Information on the content of the config file [here](https://github.com/tellytv/telly/wiki/Running-Telly%3A-Config-File)

 # How to contribute